viperleed/viperleed/doc/content/basics/how_to_run.rst

 a :ref:`manifest` file that lists the files and directories to be copied back.

 :numref:`list_organization_output` shows an example of the directory tree after a run.
-The :file:`my_work` directory may be on a different filesystem path (including a different drive, a network path, or a remote server) or be a subfolder of :file:`my_surface`.
+The :file:`my_work` directory may be on a different file-system path (including a different drive, a network path, or a remote server) or be a subfolder of :file:`my_surface`.